What is Wero, and how can merchants use it?

 1. Strategic independence: reducing reliance on non-European networks to strengthen the EU's economic resilience.
 In a volatile international climate, building a European payment system is a matter of strategic sovereignty, governance, and long-term stability.

-4. Identity and payment convergence: Wero’s future lies in the integration of European digital identity, simplifying KYC processes and strengthening transaction security.
+3. Identity and payment convergence: Wero's future lies in the integration of European digital identity, simplifying KYC processes and strengthening transaction security."A solution built by Europeans for Europeans, ensuring that every euro spent in Europe stays in Europe."Fabrice Le Gall, Country Lead Relationship Manager, EPI/Wero

 The timeline for Wero’s e-commerce rollout

-EPI teams are actively working towards making Wero available for e-commerce in summer 2026.
+The solution is already live in Germany and Belgium.
+EPI teams are actively working towards making Wero available for e-commerce in autumn 2026.

 This merchant phase is crucial.
 Several major retailers have already confirmed their support for the solution: